 What happens when my pet is ‘put to sleep’?

 The vet will give your pet a lethal dose of a strong anaesthetic, usually into a vein in its front leg.
-Your pet will feel no pain and will lose consciousness very quickly before dying peacefully.
+Your pet will feel no pain and will lose consciousness very quickly before passing away peacefully.
 This is a very controlled and painless method of euthanasia.
 Your vet can give a sedative beforehand to calm and relax your pet if they’re particularly nervous.

 You can choose to stay with your pet at this time if you wish, or we can arrange for you to see your pet afterwards.
 On occasion, we may be able to visit your pet at home but this would need to be booked in advance.
 We work very closely with a local pet crematorium, and are able to discuss different cremation options with you.
 There’s also the option to bury your pet at home.